badoo/RIBs/android/tutorials/tutorial5/README.md

 3. If `Router` had only one more configuration left in its back stack, there's nothing more to remove.
 The whole thing starts bubbling up the RIB tree to higher levels until one of the levels can handle it (points 1 and 2).
 4. If the whole RIB tree didn't handle the back press, then the last fallback is the Android environment (in practice this probably means that the hosting `Activity` finishes).

-In our case, when we were on the `MoreOptions` screen, `GreetingsContainerRouter` had 2 elements in its back stack, so it could automatically handle the back press event by popping the latest:
+In our case, when we were on the `OptionsSelector` screen, `GreetingsContainerRouter` had 2 elements in its back stack, so it could automatically handle the back press event by popping the latest:

 ```
 back stack 0 = [*Configuration.HelloWorld]
 // push
-back stack 1 = [Configuration.HelloWorld, *Configuration.MoreOptions]
+back stack 1 = [Configuration.HelloWorld, *Configuration.OptionsSelector]
 // back press
 back stack 2 = [*Configuration.HelloWorld]
 ```

-And again, because last element in the back stack is on screen, this means that `MoreOptions` gets detached, and `HelloWorld` gets attached back to the screen again.
+And again, because last element in the back stack is on screen, this means that `OptionsSelector` gets detached, and `HelloWorld` gets attached back to the screen again.

 ## Almost there: use the result from options screen